CrossmodalGroup/ER-SAN/README.md

 ## Introduction

-ER-SAN: Enhanced-Adaptive Relation Self-Attention Network for Image Captioning —— IJCAI22 Oral
+ER-SAN: Enhanced-Adaptive Relation Self-Attention Network for Image Captioning —— IJCAI22 **Oral**

-In this paper, we propose to enhance the correlations between objects from a comprehensive view that jointly considers explicit semantic and geometric relations, generating plausible captions with accurate relationship predictions
+In this paper, we propose to enhance the correlations between objects from a comprehensive view that jointly considers explicit semantic and geometric relations, generating plausible captions with accurate relationship predictions.

 ![TripletTransformer](media/TripletTransformer.png)